I need to lead in a transforming organisation:

 Generative patterns: Right-to-Left Strategy Deployment

-Right-to-Left Strategy Deployment is one of two key generative patterns in Agendashift, and is itself several patterns for the price of one.
+Right-to-Left Strategy Deployment is one of three key generative patterns in Agendashift, and is itself several patterns for the price of one.
 In particular, we bring together:

 - Strategy deployment as understood in Lean – often referred to by the Japanese term hoshin kanri – in which strategy is developed and refined collaboratively (with varying degrees of participation) over time and in response to the feedback generated through its implementation, solutions emerging from the people closest to the problem

 Process-wise – process being only part of the story – you can view Lean Startup, OKR, and 4DX both as instances of this pattern and as valuable sources of inspiration for anyone wishing to implement it from first principles.
 When looked at the right way, Scrum is a potential starting point too (see the Notes & References section below).

 Illustrating key components of the process, the image below uses the iconography of the Agendashift workshops.
 Each icon represents a tool or exercise common to both the transformation strategy and outside-in strategy workshop families:

 A “right to left” (outcomes-first) and just-in-time approach (not committing too early, not leaving it too late, working in chunks neither wastefully small nor indigestibly large) is a great way to transform – or at least reinterpret – a one-shot change process into one of continuous learning.
 Analagously to the practice of reviewing a kanban board right to left, here’s a right-to-left review of the work managed within the above representation:

 - What did we just learn, and what did we learn about ourselves in the process?